xssed/owlcache/README.md

 </div>

- 🦉owlcache is a lightweight, high-performance, non-centralized, distributed Key/Value in-memory Cache written in Go.It is an independent process and high-performance data middleware, and provides a variety of data get and import methods.You can query a node's key to get all the content with the same key in the node cluster.
+ 🦉owlcache is a lightweight, high-performance, non-centralized, distributed Key/Value in-memory Cache written in Go.It is an independent process and high-performance data middleware, and provides a variety of data get and import methods.You can query a node's key to get all the content with the same key in the node cluster(One Key to Many Values).
 After operating the Key of a node, the data will be automatically synchronized to all node clusters.

 ## Highlights and features